We may earn money or products from the companies mentioned in this post.(Last Updated On: September 1, 2021)

-To make them as quickly as possible, you’ll want to preheat your oven to 350 degrees and start reducing your cider while you mix the rest of your ingredients.
+To make them as quickly as possible, you’ll want to preheat your oven to start reducing your cider while you mix the rest of your ingredients.

-Reducing the cider is simple and it concentrates more flavor in less liquid, which helps make sure your donuts bake properly and that the dough is not too runny.
+Reducing the cider is simple and it concentrates more flavor in less liquid, which helps make sure your donuts bake properly and have a nice soft texture.

 To do this, lightly boil 1 1/2 cups of apple cider over medium heat for about 15-20 minutes, stirring occasionally.
 If the boil is too rapid you can reduce the heat a bit, you just want a soft boil.

 Once it has reduced to 1/2 cup it’s ready to use – add in the vegan butter to melt and set the mixture aside to cool for at least 5 minutes, then preheat your oven to 350 degrees F.

 While the cider is reducing I like to mix my wet ingredients, including sugar, in one bowl and my dry in another so they are ready to go.

 Once your apple cider mixture has cooled a bit, add it to your wet ingredients and stir well.
-Then pour your dry ingredients into the wet and stir just until they’re combined, being careful not to overmix or else your donut will be a bit more dense.
+Then pour your dry ingredients into the wet and whisk until smooth.

 Baking the Donuts

 Lightly spray a mini doughnut pan (or if you only have a large that’s fine too, you’ll just need to bake them a few minutes longer).

-You can scoop the dough in with a spoon, but I find it much easier to pipe it in – if you don’t have a piping bag you can always place the dough in a large Ziploc bag, snip the corner about 1/2 inch in and pipe it that way.
+You can scoop the dough in with a spoon, but I find it much easier to pipe it in – if you don’t have a piping bag you can always place the dough in a large Ziploc bag, snip the corner about 1/2 inch in and pipe it in that way.

-Bake for 11-14 minutes or until a toothpick inserted into the donut comes out clean, and when you press down on the donut with your finger it bounces back.
+Bake for 11-14 minutes or until a toothpick inserted into the donut comes out clean.

 Adding the Sugar Cinnamon Coating